ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-07-23-enjoying-the-sun-with-friends.md

 ![Field near Isny](/assets/images/IMG_4977.jpg)

 I really enjoyed the time with my family and friends.
-After traveling through foreign countries for more than a year, I felt like spending the summer in Germany with close friends and my family spread across the country.
+After traveling through foreign countries for more than a year, I felt like spending the summer in Germany with my family and close friends spread across country.
 I sketched out a rough route through Germany to meet some these people: From Amsterdam to [Cologne](https://www.google.com/maps/place/Cologne/) where we celebrated the record release of my friends' band the [Boneshakers](https://www.facebook.com/theboneshakersofficial/).

 ![Boneshakers record release party](/assets/images/IMG_5103.jpg)